Pi-31415/Haptic-Jacket-Official/README.md

  ## Running Middleware

  For Programmers, the Haptic Jacket GUI app can be invoked through a python API.
-Run the file in middleware folder.
+Run the file in extraResources/API folder.